 Review the information thoroughly upon your acceptance to your program.
 Use it as a reference when you have questions later on.
 Our expectation is not that you memorize this material, but that you know where to find it and contact us if you have questions or need additional information.

 We look forward to working with you throughout your experience!

-All students accepted to a program offered by UW Study Abroad receive a MyStudyAbroad (MySA) account.
+All students accepted to a UW-Madison study abroad program receive a MyStudyAbroad (MySA) account.
 Program acceptance and participation matters on a program are managed through this account.
 Your MySA account is where you will: complete certain tasks, obtain information, and stay informed about your program.
 Check this account on a regular basis to keep informed about program details.